 But that’s not all; the most important reason to give oranges to your birdie is because of the vitamins and minerals.
 As is the case with most fruits, oranges have quite a lot of these essential nutrients.
 Let’s take a closer look to see which minerals and vitamins they have and what they can do to benefit your bird.

 Oranges are quite high in vitamin C. Vitamin C is an antioxidant that reduces the damage free radicals do in your bird’s body.
 That might sound complicated, but basically what it means is that vitamin C helps to prevent (or at least slow down) DNA damage and aging.
 It also is essential for a healthy immune system.

 These fruits also contain potassium which is another essential nutrient.
 Potassium has been proven to be good for a healthy heart.
 In addition, it’s good for their nervous system!

 Oranges also contain a good amount of vitamin B1 (Thiamine) and B9 (Folate).
-These B vitamins are essential for proper metabolic function and allowing your bird to turn food into energy.
+These B vitamins are essential for proper metabolic function and allow your bird to turn food into energy.

 So are oranges good for budgies?